padogrid/bundle-hazelcast-4-k8s-oc_operator_wan/README.md

 # Display ywam output of the named NetworkPolicy object
 oc get netpol <name> -o yaml
 ```

+:memo: NetworkPolicy is project scoped such that it will be deleted when the project is deleted.

 ## 5.1.
 Launch Hazelcast in `$PROJECT_WAN2`